IARCbioinfo/MS_panNEN_organoids/README.md

 This repository contains the scripts used to produce the genomic Figures in the panNEN organoids manuscript Dayton et al. (Submitted).

 ## Rscripts
+The Rscripts folder contains markdown files detailing R commands used to produce the figures.
 Major package dependencies are mentioned below; see a list of all dependencies at the beginning of each script.

 ### Figure 2.
 NET and LCNEC PDTOs retain histologic features and relative growth-rate of parental tumor subtypes
 #### [Figure2D.md](Rscripts/Fig2/Fig2D.md)